Complaints and Appeals Policy

 • To provide for prompt resolution at the level at which most complaints or appeals are likely to arise while providing for independent mediation and conciliation should the matter not be resolved at the first level.

-• To encourage all staff to process improvements where necessary to remove the possibility of repetition of similar complaint.
+• To encourage all staff to process improvements where necessary to remove the possibility of repetition of a similar complaint.

 • To focus on continuous quality improvement.